marasinipradeep/minishell_42/readme.txt

 -Use 'make norm' to norminette only the included files of the project exluding libft -Current approach to splitting commands and options will not work once we want to
 	implelent pipes as it only works for single commands.
--We should probably print the current directory in the prompt like bash.
--Is '&' good for a prompt end?
-I wanted to differentiate from bash's '$' -Might be a good idea to mark comments with '-b and '-p'
+-We should probably print the current directory in the prompt like bash. -b -Is '&' good for a prompt end?
+I wanted to differentiate from bash's '$' -b -Might be a good idea to mark comments with '-b and '-p' -b

 CODING STANDARD: